AdaCore/ada-spark-rfcs/considered/rfc-function-out-parameters.md

 Add a legality rule in 6.8 regarding expression functions:
 > An expression function should not be also a procedural function.
 [An expression
 > function should not have parameters of mode out or in out.]

+Add a legality rule in 3.10 regarding traversal functions:
+> A traversal function should not be also a procedural function.
+[A traversal
+> function should not have parameters of mode out or in out.]

 Rationale and alternatives